Skip to main content

 • Recent Execution

-• For jobs that have been executed, this section will display the details around recent schedule job runs.
+• For jobs that have been executed, this section will display the details around recent scheduled job runs.

 • API Integration and Data Import Scheduled Jobs will auto-cancel after they have been running for more than 30 minutes, or if they accrue over 100 row errors.